fortune1991/fortune1991.github.io/projects/build_diaries/campervan.md

 ### Progress Check

-September 2023, at this point I had a (useable) empty shell of a campervan 😀
+September 2023, at this point we had a (useable) empty shell of a campervan 😀

 **Inside shell**
 <p align="center">